Antidepressant Discontinuation: Safe Ways To Navigate SSRI Withdrawals

 Reasons someone may want to discontinue SSRI medication use

 There are many reasons that an individual might decide they want to stop taking their dose of SSRIs.
-You may feel your symptoms have resolved, although it could simply be that the medication is doing its job.
-You may also decide that the side effects may have begun to outweigh the benefits, or you might become pregnant and need to stop taking them for the safety of the baby.
+You may believe your symptoms have resolved, although it could simply be that the medication is doing its job.
+You may also decide that the side effects have begun to outweigh the benefits, or you might become pregnant and need to stop taking them for the safety of the baby.
 Or, you may not have the means to refill your prescription.
 Whatever your reason for wanting or needing to discontinue SSRI medication, it’s crucial to not do so abruptly, as you may experience potentially severe withdrawal symptoms.

-Why gradual discontinuation is important
+Why gradual discontinuation of SSRIs is important

 Whenever possible, SSRIs should be discontinued gradually to help prevent SSRI discontinuation syndrome.
 This is especially important if you are taking high doses of an SSRI.
 You can work with your doctor or psychiatrist and pharmacist to obtain different strengths of the medication so you can decrease the dose gradually according to your healthcare provider’s instructions.